vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 Liquidity providers receive a cut of the fees paid by price takers.

 The amount each liquidity provider receives depends on:
-* Fee factor, which specifies what percentage of a trade's value is collected from the price taker for every trade and combined in a pool
+* The market's liquidity fee, or the percentage of a trade's value which is collected from the price taker for every trade, and combined in a pool
 * Their equity-like share of the market, which is based on when they committed liquidity to the market

-The fee factor determines how much money goes into the pool, and a provider's equity-like share determines what percentage of that pool they receive.
+The fee percentage determines how much money goes into the pool, and a provider's equity-like share determines what percentage of that pool they receive.

-#### Liquidity fee factor
+#### Liquidity fee
-As part of the liquidity commitment transaction, a liquidity provider submits their desired liquidity fee factor, which is a percentage fee on each trade.
+As part of the liquidity commitment transaction, a liquidity provider submits their desired liquidity fee as a number between 0 and 1.
+That number is converted to a percentage, and fees are paid on each trade.

-The fee factors are used to calculate the actual fee each participant will pay on a trade in that market.
-Once the fee factor for the market is set, it's used in the calculations for all those with a liquidity commitment, regardless of whether the fee factor they originally submitted was higher or lower. d
+The proposed fees are used to calculate the actual fee each participant will pay on a trade in that market.
+Once the fee for the market is set, all liquidity orders charge that fee, regardless of whether the provider's submitted fee was higher or lower.

-The fee factor can change as the market's target stake changes, or as liquidity providers change their commitment or stop providing liquidity altogether.
+The fees can change as the market's target stake changes, or as liquidity providers change their commitment or stop providing liquidity altogether.
 (See the 'Liquidity monitoring and target stake' section for more info.)

-#### How the fee factor is derived
+#### How the fee is derived
 The liquidity orders submitted are sorted into increasing fee order so that the lowest fee percentage bid is at the top, and the highest is at the bottom.

-The market's 'winning' fee factor depends on the liquidity commitment of the market (target stake) and the amount committed from each bidder.
+The market's 'winning' fee depends on the liquidity commitment of the market (target stake) and the amount committed from each bidder.
 Vega processes the LP orders from top to bottom, adding up the commitment amounts until it reaches a level equal to, or greater than, the target stake.
-When that point is reached, the fee factor that was provided with the last processed liquidity order is used.
+When that point is reached, the fee that was provided with the last processed liquidity order is used.

 Initially, before a market opens for trading, the target stake is zero, as it's not possible to have a position on a market that's not opened yet.
-Hence by default the market's initial liquidity fee factor is the lowest proposed.
+Hence by default the market's initial liquidity fee is the lowest proposed.

 Once the market opens and its opening auction begins, a clock starts ticking.
 The protocol calculates the target stake, and the fee is continuously re-evaluated.